Ashikaga, Tochigi

-Ashikaga (足利市, Ashikaga-shi) is a city located in Tochigi Prefecture, Japan.
-As of 1 June 2023, the city had an estimated population of 143,653, in 62,123 households and a population density of 810 persons per km².
+Ashikaga (足利市, Ashikaga-shi) is a city located in Tochigi Prefecture of Honshu, Japan.
+As of 1 June 2023, the city had an estimated population of 140,036, in 62,123 households and a population density of 788 persons per km2.
 The total area of the city is 177.76 sqkm.

 Geography

 Ashikaga is located in the northern Kanto plain in the far southwestern corner of Tochigi Prefecture, bordering on Gunma Prefecture to the north, west and south.
 The Watarase River flows through the center of the city.
 It is located approximately 80 km north of Tokyo.